-And, plaintiffs can try to use the CPSC's actions to support their case and manufacturers can try to use the CPSC's inaction to support their contention that the product did not violate the CPSC's rules or regulations.
-However, the evidence of inaction might not be admissible in that the CPSA says:
+Plaintiffs can try to use the CPSC's actions to support their case and manufacturers can try to use the CPSC's inaction to support their contention that the product did not violate the CPSC's rules or regulations.
+However, the evidence of inaction might not be admissible.
+The CPSA says: